ansible/community-docs/contribution_to_project.rst

   - Clarification and updating user documentation.
   - Making a presentation for a local meetup covering not well-known but useful usage aspects.

-.. _Contribution to community:
+.. _Contributing to community:

-Contribution to a community
+Contributing to the community
 -----------------------------

 In a narrow sense, contribution to a community includes: